-My Lord, Can a Sessions Court take cognizance of the offence, under Sections 304-B and 498-A of IPC, when similar application to that effect has been rejected by the JMFC, while committing the case to Sessions Court, taking cognizance of the offence only under Section 306 IPC and specifically refusing to take cognizance of the offence under Sections 304-B and 498-A of IPC?
+My Lord, Can a Sessions Court take cognizance of offence, under Sections 304-B and 498-A of IPC, when similar application has been rejected by JMFC, while committing case to Sessions Court, taking cognizance of offence only under Section 306, IPC and specifically refusing to take cognizance of offence under Sections 304-B and 498-A of IPC?

 “Normally, such a course of action would not be permissible.
-Magistrate had taken the cognizance of the offence.
-Notwithstanding the same, the Sessions Court on the similar application made by the complainant before it, took cognizance thereupon.
-In the event, a Magistrate takes cognizance of the offence and then commits the case to the Sessions Court, the question of taking fresh cognizance of the offence and, thereafter, proceed to issue summons, is not in accordance with law.”
+Magistrate had taken cognizance of offence.
+Notwithstanding same, Sessions Court on similar application made by complainant before it, took cognizance thereupon.
+In event, a Magistrate takes cognizance of offence and then commits case to Sessions Court, question of taking fresh cognizance of offence and, thereafter, proceed to issue summons, is not in accordance with law.”